maiddaisuki/gnu-libs-with-msvc/packages/README.md

 Installed `libtool` script does not work properly.

-The `libtool` package comes with `libltdl` library.
-It is built and installed with `progs-with-msvc.sh`.
+Building `libltdl` fails due to a bug. `libtool` will be configured with `--disable-ltdl-install`.

+This will be changed once bug is fixed.

 ### libtre